pioio/ezcli/README.md

 As projects grow, so does the number of tasks.
 Over time, it becomes harder and harder to organize them.

-This library aims to solve this problem by providing means of not only easily creating tasks, but also easily navigating them later on.
+This tool aims to solve this problem by providing means of not only easily creating tasks, but also easily navigating them later on.
 You can group tasks, highlight the important ones, combine tasks from many files and directories.